Investigating the Electroweak Phase Transition with a Real Scalar Singlet at a Muon Collider: Constraints on the xSM at a Muon Collider

 \subsection{$2\gamma2q$ Final States}

-This final state arises from the $S\rightarrow h_1 h_1$ decay channel in addition to all the different, non resonant background channels that lead to the same final state at the muon collider ($\mu^+\mu^- \longrightarrow \mu^+\mu^- 2\gamma2J $), which was generated in \texttt{MG5\_aMC}.
-This channel is very challenging because of the difficulty in reconstructing both photons and jets in the final state because a considerable number of photons would be present from the muon and quark QED radiation.
+This final state arises from the $S\rightarrow h_1 h_1$ decay channel in addition to all the different, nonresonant background channels that lead to the same final state at the muon collider ($\mu^+\mu^- \longrightarrow \mu^+\mu^- 2\gamma2J $), which was generated in \texttt{MG5\_aMC}.
+This channel is very challenging due to the difficulty in reconstructing both photons and jets in the final state, since a considerable number of photons would be present from the muon and quark QED radiation.

 As before, the main difference between the signal and background is the absence of resonant production in the background, which suggests invariant mass cuts on the final state as an effective probe to identify the signal.
-Photons resulting from Higgs boson decay could be separated from photons resulting from other decay modes, or initial/final state radiation, by requiring $P_T(\gamma)\geq \frac{2}{5} M_h$, which was confirmed through direct comparison of the transverse momentum distributions.
-Then, in order to pair photons we computed the invariant mass of all the possible combinations of the photons that passed the $P_T$ cut, and only keeping the pairs that had $0.8 M_h\leq M(\gamma\gamma)\leq 1.2 M_h$.
-We then computed the invariant mass of the selected photon pairs and all jets contained in the event, $M(\gamma\gamma+nJ)$, given by\footnote{This is a modification of Eq.~\eqref{2l2qmij}, where we take into account all the possible combinations of the accepted $\gamma\gamma$ pairs with the entire $n$-jets available in the event.}
+Photons resulting from the Higgs boson decay could be separated from photons resulting from other decay modes, or initial/final-state radiation, by requiring $P_T(\gamma)\geq \frac{2}{5} M_h$, which was confirmed through direct comparison of the transverse momentum distributions.
+Then, to pair photons, we computed the invariant mass of all the possible combinations of the photons that passed the $P_T$ cut, and only kept the pairs that had $0.8 M_h\leq M(\gamma\gamma)\leq 1.2 M_h$.
+We then computed the invariant mass of the selected photon pairs and all jets contained in the event, $M(\gamma\gamma+nJ)$, given by,\footnote{This is a modification of Eq.~\eqref{2l2qmij}, where we take into account all the possible combinations of the accepted $\gamma\gamma$ pairs with the entire $n$-jets available in the event.}

-where $p(\gamma\gamma) = p(\gamma_1) +p(\gamma_2)$, represents the summed vector of the photon pairs, which returns very precise peaks around the parent $M_s$ value, as shown in Fig.\ref{2a2q_sensitivity} (C).
+where $p(\gamma\gamma) = p(\gamma_1) +p(\gamma_2)$, represents the summed vector of the photon pairs, which returns very precise peaks around the parent $M_s$ value, as shown in Fig.~\ref{2a2q_sensitivity} (C).